 - Removing the converter re-meters the incoming air-fuel mixture.
 This forces the engine to run in an unmetered mode, diminishing combustion efficiency and reducing torque output across the entire power band.

-- Eliminating the converter throws off the oxygen sensor feedback loop between the engine computer and emissions sensors.
-This causes adverse drivability effects like surging, hesitation, and cylinder misfires.
+- Eliminating the converter throws off the oxygen sensor feedback loop between the engine computer and emissions sensors, causing adverse drivability effects like surging, hesitation, and cylinder misfires.

-- Without the converter, engines fail visual inspections as well as emissions testing.
+- Without the converter, engines fail visual inspections and emissions testing.
 In some regions, owners who remove converters face significant fines, registration cancellations, and even vehicle impoundment.

 Removing exhaust system restrictions seems beneficial.
-Engines operate best within the backpressure parameters they were calibrated initially for.
+Engines operate best within the backpressure parameters for which they were calibrated initially.
 Keep your converter intact for optimized efficiency.

 Many owners assume all converters, whether OEM or aftermarket, offer comparable functionality.
-But there are definite performance differences to consider.
+However, there are definite performance differences to consider.

 In Reality, Converters Must Match the Application